oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 In essence, this will throw an error if the End date is earlier than the Start date.
 Click *OK* and exit Events.

 3. Select the *Estimated cost of Travel* field, notice that it has a default value of zero.
-Replace this by a blank value.
+Replace this with a blank value.

-Select the currency as USD and define the minimum value to 10 and the maximum value to 10000
+Select the currency as USD and define the minimum value as 10 and the maximum value as 10000

 ![Estimate Cost Of Travel Properties](images/estimate-cost-of-travel-properties.png)